ElWanderer/kOS_scripts/documentation/lib_launch_common_readme.md

 We predict what our velocity will be at apoapsis by `VELOCITYAT(SHIP,m_time):ORBIT:MAG`.

 The difference between these values is the prograde delta-v required to circularise.

+The function returns `TRUE` if the manoeuvre node is executed successfully and the resultant orbit has a periapsis above the atmosphere.
+Otherwise it returns `FALSE`.

+#### `launchCoast(exit_mode, flight_mode, fail_mode)`

+This function represents the third and final stage of launch (coast to apoapsis, then circularisation).
+It is expected to be called repeatedly, following `launchFlight()`.

+Each tick, the altitude and apoapsis are checked to see if we have left the atmosphere, or if the apoapsis has dropped dangerously low due to atmospheric drag.

+If the altitude has risen above the atmosphere height:
+* `launchExtend()` is called to extend the solar panels and antennae.
+* `launchCirc()` is called to plot and execute a circularisation manoeuvre node.
+   * If the circularisation burn is successful:
+      * `sepLauncher()` is called to stage off any parts tagged `FINAL`.
+      * `runMode(exit_mode)` is called, which should cause control to return to the calling script.
+   * If the burn was not successful:
+      * `launchAP()` is called to increase the target apoapsis (`LCH_AP`) by `10`km.
+The current apoapsis is probably now behind the craft, so we need to redo the ascent steps.
+      * `launchLocks()` is called to engage steering to the launch vector and lock the throttle back to `1`.
+      * `runMode(flight_mode)` is called to switch the run mode back to that which calls `launchFlight()`.
+This means that we go back to the ascent routine that tries to raise the apoapsis beyond `LCH_AP`.
+This has code that will try to prevent the vertical speed dropping below 30m/s upwards, which will cause an immediate pitch-up if the craft is currently descending.

+If the apoapsis drops below whichever is higher of `5`km below `LCH_AP` or `1`km above the atmosphere:
+* `launchAP()` is called to increase the target apoapsis (`LCH_AP`).
+This is done in the expectation that following a new burn to raise the apoapsis, drag will cause it to drop again, so the size of the increase is proportional to the difference between the current altitude and the atmosphere height.
+* `launchLocks()` is called to engage steering to the launch vector and lock the throttle back to `1`.
+* `runMode(flight_mode)` is called to switch the run mode back to that which calls `launchFlight()`.
+This means that we go back to the ascent routine that tries to raise the apoapsis beyond `LCH_AP`.

+If not specified, the default value of `fail_mode` is the current abort mode, as returned by `abortMode()`.

+#### `launchFlight(next_mode)`

+This function represents the second stage of launch (ascent).
+It is expected to be called repeatedly, following `launchLiftOff()`.

+If the steering is unlocked, it will be locked to the launch vector (`steerLaunch()`).

+Each tick, three checks are made:

+* launchSteerUpdate() recalculates the pitch and heading:

+   * Launch is vertical until the radar altitude is greater than the input pitchover_altitude (default is `250`m), after which the craft will follow a pitch program that flattens out the pitch angle to `0` at the default altitude of `90`% of the atmosphere height (`63`km on Kerbin).

+   * During ascent, the craft will steer to maintain the calculated bearing (which changes with latitude) to enter orbit with the input inclination.

+* launchStaging() checks for thrust fluctuations that should trigger a staging event.

+* Once the apoapsis is larger than the target apoapsis (`LCH_AP`), the engines are cut (`killThrot()`), the steering is changed to follow surface prograde (`steerSurf()`) and the script jumps to the next run mode (runMode(`next_mode`)).

+#### `launchLiftOff(next_mode)`

+This function represents the first stage of launch.
+It is expected to be called repeatedly on the launchpad, following `launchLocks()`.

+If the steering is unlocked, it will be locked to the launch vector (`steerLaunch()`).

+If more than `3` seconds has elapsed since the last change in run mode, the function will initiate lift-off by calling `doStage()` and change the run mode to `next_mode`.

+#### `launchLocks()`

+This function represents a pre-launch set-up step.
+It is expected to be called on the launchpad, but can also be called later on if necessary.

+It locks the steering to the launch vector (`steerLaunch()`), updates the current maximum thrust to be zero (`mThrust(0)`) and locks the throttle to `1`.

 #### `launchBearing()`